Scouting vs. Sports

 An Open Letter on Cub Scouting vs. Sports

 In my career as a scouter I have been asked for advice with the dilemma parents and scouts face in feeling like they need to choose between scouting or sports.
-I am writing this letter to inform you that young boys and their family do not need to choose scouting or sports.
+I am writing this letter to inform you that young boys and girls and their family do not need to choose scouting or sports.
 The answer is scouting and sports.
 The Cub Scout program can accommodate the schedule of the youth when it comes to extra-curricular activities.

 The key to making this marriage of commitments work is early and straightforward communication between you and your scout leaders so that the proper expectations can be set on both sides.
-This may mean that you as a parent will need to step in and help your son complete requirements for some scouting commitments.
+This may mean that you as a parent will need to step in and help your son or daughter complete requirements for some scouting commitments.
 It also means you need to have a conversation with your coach as well.

 Yours In Scouting,